Aura-healthcare/Aura_gitbook/global-architecture.md

   * Learning algorithms which are processing patients data on Cloud during **Training phase **to set up monitoring algorithms personnalization

-  * Monitoring algorithms which are embed in Aura Mobile application and Aura server to detect in advance upcoming seizures
+  * Monitoring algorithms which are embed in Aura Mobile application/Aura devices to detect in advance upcoming seizures

   ![](/assets/auraglobalarchitectureproto.png)